-How donating bitcoin and other cryptocurrencies directly to charity increases the size of your gift
+How donating bitcoin and other cryptocurrencies directly to charity can be tax efficient and potentially increase the size of your gift

-Before you sell bitcoin and donate the after-tax proceeds, consider donating your bitcoin directly to charity.
-This model includes two significant benefits, both for you and the charity:
+Bitcoin and other cryptocurrencies can be donated to charity, just like other appreciated assets such as stocks and business interests.
+Before you sell bitcoin and donate the after-tax proceeds, consider donating your bitcoin directly to charity, such as a Fidelity Charitable donor-advised fund.
+This strategy includes two significant benefits, both for you and the charity:

-There’s another upside to donating bitcoin to a public charity with a donor-advised fund program such as Fidelity Charitable: the opportunity to recommend how the contribution is invested and potentially grow it tax-free, ultimately providing greater charitable/philanthropic support.
+There’s another upside to donating bitcoin to a public charity with a donor-advised fund program such as Fidelity Charitable: after you have made your philanthropic bitcoin contribution, the bitcoin is sold and the funds are deposited into your donor-advised fund.
+You can then recommend how the funds are invested—allowing it to potentially grow tax-free—before recommending it as a grant to charities.

 Did you know?